aditosoftware/nodebackup/README.md

 **sshkey** - path to ssh key \
 **log** - path to folder of log files \
-**pids** - the running backupjob create a pid file, if a pidfile exist, then an backupjob cannot start
+**pids** - the running backupjob create a pid file, if a pidfile exist, then an backupjob cannot start \
+**disableOutput** - disable table output, when backup is ready

 ### Backupserver configuration